SimonSubokLee/ston-docs-son/admin/origin.rst

 Origin Address Use Policy
 ====================================

-The usage of the Origin address(IP) is determined according to the following elements.
+The following factors are considered in deciding how to use the origin address (IP).

--  :ref:`env-vhost-activeorigin` Address format(IP or Domain) and standby address
+-  :ref:`env-vhost-activeorigin` address format (IP or domain) and standby address
 -  `Error Detection and Recovery`_
 -  `Health-Checker`_

-The origin address is frequently excluded/recovered when running a service.
-STON uses an IP table-based origin address, and information can be accessed by an `origin-status`_ API.
+As a service is run, the origin address being excluded and recovered will occur frequently.
+STON uses IP Table-based origin addresses and provides information via the `Origin Status Monitoring`_ API.

-If you set the origin address with an IP, the setting is much simpler than using a domain.
+It is simpler to set the origin address with an IP instead of a domain.

--  Nothing will modify the IP list unless you change the configuration.
+-  Nothing will be able to change the IP list except for configuration changes.
--  The IP address will not be expired by TTL.
+-  The IP address will not expire based on the TTL.
--  Exclusion/recovery works based on the IP address.
+-  Exclusion/recovery will work based on the IP address.

-If the origin address is set as a domain, you have to resolve it to acquire an IP.
-( recorded in :ref:`admin-log-dns` .)
-An IP list can be changed dynamically, and all IPs are only valid for the valid TTL.
+If the origin address is set with a domain, it must be resolved in order to obtain the IP.
+(This will be saved in the :ref:`admin-log-dns`.)
+The IP list will be able to be changed dynamically, and IPs will only be valid during the TTL.

--  The domain is periodically resolved (1~10 seconds).
+-  The domain will be resolved periodically (1~10 s).
--  Organize an IP table based upon the resolved result.
+-  The IP Table to be used will be organized based on the resolving results.
--  All IPs are valid as long as the TTL is valid.
-IPs will not be used if the TTL is expired.
+-  All IPs will be valid during the TTL and will not be used when the TTL expires.
--  If an identical IP is resolved, the TTL will be renewed.
+-  If an identical IP is resolved, the TTL will be refreshed.
--  The IP table should not be cleared even if the TTL is expired.
-The most recent IPs will not be discarded.
+-  The IP Table cannot be empty.
+Even if the TTL is expired, the last IP will never be deleted.

-Even if you set the origin address as a domain, the error/recovery features work based on the IP address.
-The DNS client (which is STON) can not identify changes of IP addresses in the domain.
-However, if the domain consists of unavailable IP addresses, server failure cannot be properly processed.
+Even if the origin address is set to a domain, error/recovery will work based on the IP address.
+Here there is something to keep in mind.
+The DNS client (STON) is unable to know the exact IP list for a domain.
+If a domain consists of only unavailable IP addresses, then it may constantly be in a state of error.

-Domain address error/recovery policies are listed below:
+The domain address error/recovery policy is as follows.

--  If all known IP addresses for a domain are inactivated, the related domain address will also be inactive.
+-  If all known IP addresses for a domain are excluded (Inactive), then the corresponding domain will also be excluded.
--  Even if a new IP is acquired from the resolving process, if the domain is inactive, the IP will also be inactivated.
+-  Even if a new IP is resolved, if the domain is excluded then the IP address will also be excluded.
--  If the TTLs of all the IPs are expired, the inactive domain will not be reactivated.
+-  Even if the TTLs of all IPs expire, this will not change the state of the excluded domain.
--  At least one of the IP addresses of the inactive domain should be recovered in order to reactivate the domain.
+-  At least one IP of an excluded domain must be recovered for that domain to also be recovered.

-It might be quite difficult to understand, but the `origin-status`_ API will help you to get to know more about the service operation status.
+It is recommended to improve your understanding of service behavior through the `Origin Status Monitoring`_ API.